950288/WikiBreeze/README.md

 }
 ```

-7. see [Features](https://github.com/950288/WikiBreeze/wiki/Wikibreeze-Editor-Features) for more details.
+7. see [Features](https://github.com/950288/WikiBreeze/wiki/Wikibreeze-Editor-Features) for more detailed usage.

 ## Project Building Guide 🧑‍💻